1. Regulation of emotion and mood¶

 Inhibition of impulsive behavior

-- Decreased dopaminergic excitation of the omPFC decreases its ability to inhibit impulsive behavior
+- Reduced dopaminergic excitation of the omPFC reduces its ability to inhibit impulsive behavior6

 - Orbital